prakassec/prakassec.github.io/_posts/2021-12-04-MITRE-ATT&CK.md

 ---

 **Hello World**
-MITRE

 As a security analyst/cyber security person we might know about MITRE as a framework, but the actual intent of MITRE is safety,stability and well-being of nation(includes cyber space, artificial intelligence)

-Actually i'm also new to the defense field, so in one of the job posting i do see that their requirement involves multiple frameworks which used in blue team.
+Actually i'm also new to the defense field, every level of defense position will demand a good understanding on MITRE framework.
+So i tried to explain a basic overview about this in this post

 ```Understanding of industry standard threat frameworks (Lockheed Martin Cyber Kill Chain, Diamond Model, MITRE ATT&CK)```